Biography of George Orwell

 Timeline of George Orwell:

-1904: Brought to England by his mother where the family live in Henley-on-Thames, Oxfordshire.
+1904: He is brought to England by his mother where the family live in Henley-on-Thames, Oxfordshire.

 1907: Orwell’s father has three month’s leave in England to see his family.

 1908: Birth of his younger sister Avril Nora.

 1911: He becomes a border at St Cyprian’s Preparatory School in Eastbourne, Sussex.

 1912: His father retires from the Indian Civil Service and returns to England.
 The family move to Shiplake near Henley on Thames.

 1914: George Orwell has his first work published, a poem called “Awake Young Men of England” in the Henley and South Oxfordshire Standard newspaper.

 1915: The family move back to Henley on Thames.

 1917: He spends the spring at Wellington College.
-Moves to at Eton College on a King’s Scholarship.
+He moves to Eton College on a King’s Scholarship.

-1921: George Orwell leaves Eton.
+1921: Orwell leaves Eton.
 His family moves to Southwold in Suffolk.

-1922: Orwell prepares for his India Office Examinations by cramming at Southwold between January and June.
-Moves to Burma to become Assistant Superintendent of Police with the Indian Imperial Police.
+1922: He prepares for his India Office Examinations by cramming at Southwold between January and June.
+He moves to Burma to become Assistant Superintendent of Police with the Indian Imperial Police.

-1928: Resigns his job as he is opposed to British Imperialism.
-Moves to Paris as a writer.
+1928: He resigns his job as he is opposed to British Imperialism.
+He moves to Paris as a writer.
 He earns money by washing dishes.
-Contracts pneumonia in February.
+He contracts pneumonia in February.

-1930: Lives in London and the South East living virtually as a tramp where he gets the idea for his novel “Down and Out in Paris and London”.
+1930: He lives in London and the South East living virtually as a tramp where he gets the idea for his novel “Down and Out in Paris and London”.

-1932: Teaches at a small private school in Hayes, Middlesex called the Hawthorns.
+1932: He teaches at a small private school in Hayes, Middlesex called the Hawthorns.

-1933: Takes on his pen name George Orwell for the first time to publish “Down and Out in Paris and London” with Victor Gollancz.
-Teaches at Frays College in Middlesex.
-Is taken to hospital with another bout of pneumonia.
+1933: He takes on his pen name George Orwell for the first time to publish “Down and Out in Paris and London” with Victor Gollancz.
+He teaches at Frays College in Middlesex where he is taken to hospital with another bout of pneumonia.

-1934: Orwell stops his work as a teacher and lives in Southwold.
+1934: Orwell gives up his work as a teacher and lives in Southwold.
 The novel “Burmese Days” is published in America.
 He moves to Hampstead in London in the late autumn.

 1935: He works as a shop assistant in a bookshop in Hampstead called “Booklovers Corner”.
 “Burmese Days” is published in Britain for the first time.
-Meets Eileen O’Shaughnessy for the first time.
+He meets Eileen O’Shaughnessy for the first time.